Last Updated on January 12, 2023 by Sorin Petroj

 It is constructed in Sweden utilizing CCF (STIGA’s Close Core Fibre technology).
 This technology means the carbon composite directly sits on top of the wood core, resulting in more speed and control.
 It is made in collaboration with the KTH Institute of Technology.

-Thickness: The blade is 6.1 mm to 6.2 mm thicker than most table tennis blades providing a nice pitching sound.
+Thickness: The blade is 6.1 mm to 6.2 mm thicker than most table tennis blades providing an excellent pitching sound.
 The flared/concave Cybershape blade has an 11% larger area compared to a traditional blade.
 That means a more prominent sweet spot and greater control.

 Most importantly, the blade is unique and has a striking design that will make you stand out from the crowd.